rebelsky/sams-assorted-musings-reflections/tasks-take-time.md

 Sharepointless.
 We'll soon see it with Salesforce.

 [14] I think my message was "Erik, you'll enjoy this.
-Rabbit holes multiply almost as quickliy as rabbits."
+Rabbit holes multiply almost as quickly as rabbits."
 His response was as sarcastic as you would expect.

 [15] See, Erik.
 They just keep multiplying and multiplying.